- Windows cannot be installed to this disk error usually appears if there's a problem with your BIOS settings.

-Solution 6 – Wait until Press any key to boot from disk message appears again
+6. Wait until Press any key to boot from disk message appears again

 If your motherboard has UEFI and Legacy boot enabled the same message will appear again.
 When Press any key to boot from disk message appears for the second time press any key to boot from a designated device.

-Solution 7 – Use a USB 2.0 flash drive
+7. Use a USB 2.0 flash drive

 Users reported that USB 3.0 flash drives don’t give them the option to choose MBR or Legacy boot while choosing a boot device, but you can fix this problem by using a USB 2.0 flash drive instead.